navjotdhanawat/dynamic-watermark/README.md

 ## Dynamic Watermark : (dynamic-watermark)

 Dynamic Watermark is npm watermark module to add watermark over image.
-It can add image as well as text watermark on given positions
+It can add image as well as text watermark on given positions.
+It does great job for adding watermarks.

 ![Watermark](https://github.com/navjotdhanawat/dynamic-watermark/blob/master/sample-watermark.jpg?style=centerme)